-Another great (and definitely the most affordable) option for where to stay in HI Youth Hostel, the island’s youth hostel.
-The Youth Hostel is a practically beachfront property, located right next to Surfside Beach, one of the island’s most popular.
+Another great (and definitely the most affordable) option for where to stay is HI Youth Hostel, the island’s youth hostel.
+The Youth Hostel is a practically beachfront property, located right next to Surfside Beach, one of the island’s most popular beaches.

 What to do during a weekend in Nantucket